 Perth: 67 Woolwhich Street, West Leederville, WA, 6007,: Sale price: $1,030,000 .
 Sold Nov-2017

 Sydney 21 Chapman Street, Surry Hills, NSW 2010.
 Sale price: $1,080,000 .
 Sold Dec-2017

 Sydney:.
 23 Hammond Avenue Normanhurst, NSW, 2076 Sale price :$1,100,000 Sold Dec-2017

 Melbourne: 10 Sutton Street, North Carlton, VIC 3054.
 Sale price: $1,030,000 .
 Sold Feb-2018

 You can click on the links to go to the realestate.com.au pages for respective properties.

 So the results are similar as the $2,000,000 properties.
 For $1,000,000 you get a much smaller house in Sydney and Melbourne than in Perth unless you want to live considerably further out.
 To live close to the city in Sydney, you are paying nearly 7x more per $/sqm of land than in Perth.
 If you did want to pay a comparable $/sqm between Perth and Sydney, you have to go from being 7 minutes from the city to 37 minutes from the city.

 One other interesting point is that the $/sqm rates for living space actually dropped in Sydney and Melbourne relative to the $2m properties.
 Perth increased however.
 Intuitively I would have expected more demand for $1m properties than $2m properties which would have led to an increase in $/sqm rates.

-For Part 3, next month I’ll do $500,000 properties for both apartments and houses as I suspect I will struggle to find any $500,000 houses near the Sydney CBD.
+For Part 3, next month I’ll do $500,000 house prices for both apartments and houses as I suspect I will struggle to find any $500,000 houses priced near the Sydney CBD.